 The short-answer response and free-response booklets are designed to include sufficient space for student responses.
 However, if students need additional space to complete their responses, provide lined paper.
-They must print only their AP number, the title of the exam, and the question number at the top of each extra sheet of paper.
-After the exam, have students staple the extra paper to the page corresponding to that question.
-Students are not permitted to keep any extra paper that is provided during the exam.
+They must print only their AP ID, the title of the exam, and the question number at the top of each extra sheet of paper.
+After the exam, have students staple the extra paper to the exam booklet page corresponding to that guestion.
+Students are not permitted to keep extra paper that is provided during the exam.
 Consult the Administration Incidents table to complete an Incident Report for students who used extra paper.
+If multiple students used extra paper during an exam, it's best to submit a single IR per exam subject per exam administration (regular or late testing).
+See page 69 for details.
 Note: Do not provide extra paper for students to write drafts of responses or notes.